DevExpress-Examples/devextreme-dropdownbox-display-tags-in-input-field/jQuery/README.md

-# DevExtreme jQuery DropDownBox - Display tags in the input field
+# DevExtreme jQuery DropDownBox - How to display tags in the input field

 ## Installation